-Samples analyzed in 2023 from Bulgaria, Czech Republic, Croatia, Germany, Hungary, France, the Netherlands, Poland, Romania, Slovakia, Spain and the United Kingdom showed full sensitivity.
+Full sensitivity was observed in samples originating from Bulgaria, Croatia, Denmark, the Netherlands, Poland, Spain and the United Kingdom.

 In 2019, samples from Belgium, Denmark, Germany, Latvia, Sweden and the United Kingdom were tested and showed full sensitivity, within the baseline.